UAE energy chief doubles down on OPEC alliance with Russia | Headlines

 The OPEC+ alliance has stuck with their plan for gradual oil production increases based on a deal struck during the height of the coronavirus pandemic lockdowns when producers made deep cuts to output to make up for plummeting demand for fuel.
 Higher oil prices have been good for oil producing economies.
 Despite efforts at diversification, Gulf Arab states continue to rely heavily on energy exports to fuel their economies.
 Al-Mazrouei also used his speech at the Atlantic Council's Global Energy Forum in Dubai to press for greater investment in oil and gas, even as his country moves toward cutting emissions within the UAE's borders and commits to its pledge of net-zero by 2050.

+The U.S. State Department's senior advisor for global energy security, Amos Hochstein, has been on multiple recent trips to Saudi Arabia to discuss energy issues.
+He said higher oil prices are helping Russia recoup some of its losses from U.S.-imposed sanctions and stressed the need for diminishing Europe's dependence on Russian energy supplies, particularly natural gas.
+When asked about the Biden administration's commitment to Gulf Arab allies, he said it remains "rock solid" while cautioning this ''doesn't mean that we always agree."
+"We are committed.
+At no attack will we ever say this is your problem and not ours'," he added.
+He declined to publicly call on the OPEC+ alliance to pump more oil, saying he did not have a specific message for the group ahead of the coming meeting Thursday.
+"I think that everybody at OPEC is well familiar with the market and knows the shortages we are living through right now," he said in virtual remarks.
+He was initially scheduled to attend in person.

-"We've been living in a roller coaster, seeing the prices going up and down," al-Mazrouei acknowledged.
-He gave no indication that OPEC producers plan to change course but noted that "we are in an environment where everyone is saying raise your production."
-"We definitely at this time need all available resources," he said, slamming efforts to pull back from investments in oil and gas.
+Al-Mazrouei, meanwhile, gave no indication that OPEC producers plan to change course but noted that "we are in an environment where everyone is saying raise your production."
+"We definitely at this time need all available resources," he added, slamming efforts to pull back from investments in oil and gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)